-Henry E. Demone has been the Chief Executive Officer of High Liner Foods Incorporated since 2013, its President and Chief Executive Officer from 1992 to 2013 and its President from 1989 to 1992.
-Mr. Demone also serves on the Board of Directors of High Liner Foods Incorporated.
+Henry E. Demone has been the Chairman of the Board of Directors of High Liner Foods Incorporated since May 2015, its Chief Executive Officer from 2013 to 2015, its President and Chief Executive Officer from 1992 to 2013 and its President from 1989 to 1992.
+Mr. Demone also serves on the Board of Directors of Emera Inc.

-ANTHONY M. FATA(3)

-President, Sager Food Products Inc. (a food products manufacturing and distribution company)
+ANTHONY M. FATA(3) President, Sager Food Products Inc. (a food products manufacturing and distribution company) Québec, Canada Age: 48